-A fever is usually described as when a person’s body temperature inside their mouth is over 100.4 F. Most people get a fever because they’re sick or have an infection.
+A fever is usually described as when a person’s body temperature inside their mouth is 100.4 F or higher.
+Most people get a fever because they’re sick or have an infection.
 It can be hard to know that someone has one.
 The best way to tell for sure is to take their temperature by mouth with a thermometer.

 - Unusual weakness, sleepiness, or confusion

 - An area of skin that’s red, swollen, or tender and gets larger